6 Proofs of Inspiration (continued)

 Attack by the Roman Empire

-From 249-305 AD it was a capital offence to be in possession of any portion of Scripture.
+From 249-305 AD it was a capital offense to be in possession of any portion of Scripture.
 This is why copies from this period were small and easy to hide.
-By the 4thcentury Constantine, Emperor of Rome, permitted and paid for copies to be made.
+By the 4th century Constantine, Emperor of Rome, permitted and paid for copies to be made.
 The Bible survived the most powerful empire in history that was bent on destroying it and, yet, survived, even prospered.